martinferianc/yamle/README.rst

 YAMLE is designed to serve as the template for the main project itself, allowing researchers and practitioners to conduct experiments, compare their models and methods, and easily extend the framework.
 The typical workflow for using YAMLE includes:

 1. Clone the YAMLE repository and install dependencies.
-2. Experiment with new methods or models by subclassing the :py:mod:`BaseModel <yamle.models.model>` or :py:mod:`BaseModel <yamle.models.model>` on the chosen :py:mod:`BaseDataModule <yamle.data.datamodule>` or any other customisable component.
+2. Experiment with new methods or models by subclassing the `BaseModel <https://yamle.readthedocs.io/en/latest/_apidoc/yamle.models.model.html>`_ or `BaseMethod <https://yamle.readthedocs.io/en/latest/_apidoc/yamle.methods.method.html>`_ on the chosen `BaseDataModule <https://yamle.readthedocs.io/en/latest/_apidoc/yamle.data.datamodule.html>`_ or any other customisable component.
 3. When satisfied with your additions, contribute them to the repository via a pull request.
 4. New additions will be reviewed and categorised as staple or experimental features, and YAMLE will be updated accordingly.